TWO RELAXING DAYS IN NIAGARA FALLS CANADA

 Take a morning walk along the falls and the river

 Start with the fall area again.
-Mornings are not busy before buses arrive.
+Mornings are not busy before the buses arrive.
 Take a relaxing stroll from the falls and continue by the river.
 If you walk far enough, you will get to see beautiful Canadian houses right along the road.
 It is always interesting to see how people live in other countries.

 Take a boat tour